Jaensche/PhonieCore/README.md

 # PhonieCore
-A simple RFID music box implemented in .NET Core
+A simple Raspberry Pi RFID music box implemented in .NET Core

 Inspired by the [Phoniebox project](http://phoniebox.de)